conceptsandtraining/doil/README.md

 1. checkout the newest master branch or copy and extract the zip
 2. cd into the unpacked directory
+3. if you run global instances make sure to adjust 'global_instances_path' in `setup/conf/doil.conf` to specify where to place them, default is '/srv/instances'.
+Attention, paths with 'home' are not allowed here.
+The update will move all global instances to the set path.
-3. execute sudo ./setup/update.sh in order to update **doil**
+4. execute sudo ./setup/update.sh in order to update **doil**
-4. you can remove the downloaded folder afterwards
+5. you can remove the downloaded folder afterward

 ## Dependencies